Anardael/nwchecker/README.md

 3. Create MySQL schema for server using following command:
   CREATE DATABASE nwserver CHARACTER SET utf8 COLLATE utf8_general_ci;

-  grant access privileges to user root with password root on this database:
+4. grant access privileges to user root with password root on this database:

   CREATE USER 'root' IDENTIFIED BY 'root';
   GRANT ALL ON root.* TO 'nwserver'@'%' IDENTIFIED BY 'root';
   GRANT ALL ON root.* TO 'nwserver'@'localhost' IDENTIFIED BY 'root';
   FLUSH PRIVILEGES;

+5. Set max_allowed_packet to 85983232 using:

+  mysql --max_allowed_packet=85983232

+6. Set lower_case_table_names variable to 1
+  * Go to your MySQL configuration file
+  * Under [mysqld] add a line:

+  lower_case_table_names=1

-4. Deploy the project on your Tomcat server.
+7. Deploy the project on your Tomcat server.